Sylt

 How long should I spend visiting?

-A stay of two to three days is recommended to fully appreciate Sylt’s natural beauty and cultural heritage.
+A stay of three to five days is ideal to fully explore Sylt’s diverse attractions and enjoy its natural beauty.

 Is photography allowed?